 Cross-Repo Architecture

-Multi-repo intelligence for local development and pipeline delegation -- how skills detect cross-repo scope, tag plan steps by repo, check sibling impact, and hand off work to the correct repository.
+Multi-repo intelligence for local development and pipeline automation -- a central KAI-HUB router resolves which repos a work item touches and fans one dual-mode worker pipeline out per repo, while local skills detect cross-repo scope, tag plan steps by repo, and check sibling impact.

 Problem